Pxguin/cpp/cses/sorting_and_searching/sorting_and_searching.md

 # CSES Sorting and Searching

+## Restaurant Customers
+This is a pretty classic problem.
+Maintain a scan line across the sorted endpoints and keep track of a counter for how many ranges are currently active.
+When you reach the start of a range, add one to the counter because this range is active, and when you reach the end of a range, subtract one from the counter because this range is no longer relevant.
+The complexity of the algorithm comes from sorting, which takes $O(NlogN)$.

 ## Playlist
 Solve with 2 pointers.
 Iterate over every left endpoint for a sequence, and for each one find the maximum right endpoint such that no two values repeat.
 First, the repetition can be maintained with a set.
 Second, the maximum right endpoint must monotonically increase for each left point; if you increase the left endpoint (and remove values from the sequence), then it's impossible that the maximum right endpoint will decrease with it.
 Because of the set, it takes $O(NlogN)$.